-Castletown House Gardens
+Castletown House Parkland

 - View as map

-Found in County Kildare, Castletown is Ireland's largest and earliest Palladian-style house.
-It was built between 1722 and 1729 for William Conolly, speaker of the Irish House of Commons and the wealthiest commoner in Ireland.
-The façade was almost certainly designed by the Italian architect Alessandro Galilei, while the Irish architect Sir Edward Lovett Pearce added the wings.
+Located in County Kildare, Castletown House and Gardens is Ireland's largest and earliest Palladian-style estate.
+It was built between 1722 and 1729 for William Connolly, speaker of the Irish House of Commons and the wealthiest commoner in Ireland.
+Visit Castletown House to explore the beautiful 18th-century parklands, with river walks, a temple and the remains of a bathing house.